 Lucien Bouchard is a Partner with the law firm Davies Ward Phillips & Vineberg LLP, where he practices corporate and commercial law, is a negotiator and mediator for significant commercial and labour disputes, and advises major corporations on strategy and policy.
 He was Premier of Québec from 1996 to 2001, and prior thereto successively served in the Federal Cabinet as Secretary of State and Minister of the Environment and was Leader of the Opposition in the House of Commons.
 Prior to his political career, Mr. Bouchard practiced law for 22 years, and was Canada's Ambassador to France from 1985 to 1988.
-Mr. Bouchard is also Chairman of the Board of the Montreal Symphony Orchestra.
+Mr. Bouchard is also Chairman of the Board of the Montreal Symphony Orchestra and serves on the Board of Directors of BMTC Group Inc.